Philippine church leader charged with child sex trafficking

 The superseding indictment contains a raft of charges, including conspiracy, sex trafficking of children, sex trafficking by force, fraud and coercion, marriage fraud, money laundering, cash smuggling and visa fraud.

-Quiloboy is believed to be in the Philippines.
+Quiboloy is believed to be in the Philippines.
 Emails seeking comment from Israelito Torreon, the church’s attorney in that country, weren’t immediately returned.

-The indictment accuses Quiloboy and others of recruiting women and girls, typically 12 to 25 years old, as “pastorals” who cooked his meals, cleaned his houses, massaged him and traveled with him around the world.
+The indictment accuses Quiboloy and others of recruiting women and girls, typically 12 to 25 years old, as “pastorals” who cooked his meals, cleaned his houses, massaged him and traveled with him around the world.
 Some also had sex with Quiboloy on scheduled “night duty,” including some minors such as a 15-year-old girl, according to the indictment.

 They were coerced into “night duty” under “the threat of physical and verbal abuse and eternal damnation,” according to the indictment.

-Quiloboy and the others also are accused of bringing church members to the U.S. with fraudulently obtained student visas or sham marriages to solicit donations for the church’s charity, based in the Los Angeles suburb of Glendale.
+Quiboloy and the others also are accused of bringing church members to the U.S. with fraudulently obtained student visas or sham marriages to solicit donations for the church’s charity, based in the Los Angeles suburb of Glendale.

 Workers who managed to escape from the church told the FBI that they worked year-round and were beaten and psychologically abused if they didn’t make daily quotas, according to court documents from the previous indictment.
 Some described having to live in cars at truck stops.

 The money for the nonprofit Children’s Joy Foundation USA was supposed to benefit poor children in the Philippines.
-But prosecutors said most of it financed church operations and the lavish lifestyle of Quiloboy and other church leaders.
+But prosecutors said most of it financed church operations and the lavish lifestyle of Quiboloy and other church leaders.

 At least $20 million was sent back to the church in the Philippines between 2014 and 2019, according to an FBI affidavit filed with the previous indictment.